janetcen/hw_04/README.md

 # hw_04 Reddit Bots!
 **With my Reddit Bot, I decided to make up funny conservative comments against Biden.
-I also included some language supporting other former presidents.**
+I also included some language supporting other former presidents, such as Trump, Bush, and Clinton.**
 <br>
 <br>
 This is my favorite